blazejsewera/blog/_site/from-over-200-mb-of-dependencies-to-less-than-4/index.md

 ## An easy way in

+When I started developing my blog,
+I decided to use Astro,
+as I was somewhat familiar with React.
+I thought about using other frameworks like Next.js,[^next-js] but Astro seemed at the time the best for generating static websites without unnecessary client-side JavaScript.
+It was actually my second iteration, because the first one was in Python and Django framework.[^second-iteration]

 Astro[^astro] is an amazing framework for static site generation.
 It supports multiple UI libraries for defining components, as well as its own component templating language.
-When I started developing the second iteration[^second-iteration] of my blog, I decided to use it, as I was somewhat familiar with React.

 I obviously didn't choose React for my side project, that would be too uncool.
 I chose Solid[^solid].